 Summer travels looked a little different for me this year.
 Instead of heading west to visit friends and family near the mountains, I stayed closer home.
 But rather than getting bummed out about staying home for the summer, I decided to take the opportunity to explore my city and province.
 And honestly, I loved it.
 Exploring locally gave me a new perspective and made me appreciate what my province has to offer like the wonderful city of Saskatoon.

 Visiting Saskatoon is nothing new to me.
 I went to school here.
 I visit friends and family here quite a bit.
 It's familiar to me.
-But visiting Saskatoon to truly explore the city and playing tourist really opened my eyes to how amazing, fun and unique it really is.
+But visiting Saskatoon to truly explore the city and play tourist really opened my eyes to how amazing, fun, and unique it really is.
 It made me fall in love with this city.

 While the local eats were definitely a highlight of my weekend, so were the sights.
 I had the chance to check out the Remai Modern which had my attention the minute I walked up to the building.
 The museum’s architecture is stunning and it’s location on the bank of the river offers amazing views, which adds to its incredible beauty.
 The building alone is a work of art.
 The collections and exhibits are thought-provoking and intriguing.
 It definitely is a must-see for all.